patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/design-with-sketch.md

 * [Layers styles](#layer-styles)
 * [Text styles](#text-styles)

-### Sketch design training
-There’s a lot to learn when it comes to making smart use of the Sketch template and library.
-Whether you are new to PatternFly, new to Sketch, or even an experienced Sketch user, just looking to see how other designers use the application, the Sketch design training is a great place to start when using the design kit.

-[**Start Sketch design training**](/training/design) <i class="ws-content-blueArrow fas fa-arrow-right pf-v6-u-mx-sm"></i>

 ### Spacers
 The layout for all visual elements in Patternfly is determined by spacers.
 The spacers are used as padding between elements to ensure consistent layout and placement of components into a design that adheres to PatternFly guidelines.
 All symbols in the symbol library and templates have been made using spacers which are built-in to ensure correct use of elements.